jakebrehm/multitooner/readme.md

 and the application will then appear in the **dist** folder.

-## Issues
+## Issues and future plans

-As described by the *Toontown Rewritten* team, the [Invasion API](https://github.com/ToontownRewritten/api-doc/blob/master/invasions.md) is typically not up to date.
+- As described by the *Toontown Rewritten* team, the [Invasion API](https://github.com/ToontownRewritten/api-doc/blob/master/invasions.md) is typically not up to date.
 Unfortunately, there's nothing that can be done about this in *MultiTooner*.
+- Login info for each account is stored in a plain text configuration file.
+This shouldn't be a problem assuming no one has access to your computer, but I'd still like to improve on it in the future.
+- Currently, the windows for adding and removing accounts are very clunky.
+As useful as it is, I'm limited by what *rumps* has to offer.
+I'd like to look into this more eventually, or find an alternative solution.

 ## Authors
 - **Jake Brehm** - *Initial Work* - [Email](mailto:mail@jakebrehm.com) | [Github](http://github.com/jakebrehm) | [LinkedIn](http://linkedin.com/in/jacobbrehm)